 Our guide to Brighton’s best restaurants

-A list of best restaurants in Belfast wouldn’t be complete without mentioning one of the city’s Michelin-starred eateries.
-Let us introduce OX, a sophisticated riverside venue that proudly holds that accolade.
+A list of best restaurants in Belfast wouldn’t be complete without mentioning OX, one of the city’s Michelin-starred eateries.
 Not shy in embracing the unique flavours of Northern Ireland’s seasonal produce, the team at OX work in close partnership with local meat, fish, fruit and vegetable suppliers to ensure diners are treated to a feast of culinary goodness.

 OX’s wine pairings are legendary in Belfast and further add to the already impressive fine dining experience.
 With a winning combination of innovative tasting menus, affordable prices and stylish dining areas, it’s easy to understand why a table reservation at OX is often the hottest ticket in town.